-Explore the world of owls with two talented naturalists and six lively owls, whose pursuits both near and far make this interactive program fun and educational!
+Explore the world of owls with two talented naturalists and their six lively owls on a beautiful summer day at ifarm!

 Marcia and Mark Wilson founded Eyes On Owls in 1994 as an educational enterprise that brings wild owls to schools or groups to learn more about wild owls and their habitats.

 The owls at Eyes On Owls are permanently disabled - that is they can't survive on their own in the wild.
 Many of the owls are survivors of collisions with vehicles.
 Eyes On Owls gives each owl a safe, clean, low stress home and all the mice they need to eat (owls don't eat plants, of course).
 Several times a week, Marcia and Mark bring a selection of owls to a school or group program to help people learn about these fascinating birds.